IgnazioSotgiu/build_connected/README.md

 * phone_number
 * password

-The _id field is the ObjectId given wehn a new user registers
+The _id field is the ObjectId given when a new user registers
-Contractor_type, categories, county, and country are entered selecting values from dropdown selection elements to keep values format consistent accross all records and avoid typo errors from user input.
+Contractor_type, categories, county, and country are entered selecting values from dropdown selection elements to keep values format consistent across all records and avoid typo errors from user input.
 The email value have to pass the python validator to allow the user to register.
 The phone number accepts numbers only.
 ### jobs